klr227/EnvELab/Reactor_Characteristics/Group7_Reactor_Characteristics_Lab_Report.md

 )
 **Graph of CMFR and AD models compared with data from experiment with four baffles**

-It is difficult to say which model is better because they both fit the data points better in separate regions.

-####3.
-Compare the trends in the estimated values of N and Pe across your set of experiments.
-How did your chosen reactor modifications effect dispersion?
+The following are our estimated values of N and Pe across experiments.
+Based on these values, an increasing number of baffles in a reactor increases dispersion.

 CMFR: Pe = n/a , N= 1.00
 One Baffle w/ 5mm holes: Pe = 1.741 , N = 1.801